Slow Day in Carrot Town

 Giant Carrots and Sports Fans.

-The night before, right as we were sitting down to dinner, we'd gotten an interesting email from a gent named Jon who lived in Wellington.
-He and his wife, along with their two daughters (who were about the same ages as our daughters) invited us to visit with them on Sunday.
-We had planned to be in Wellington Sunday night anyway as we had to catch the Interislander to the South Island on Monday afternoon.
-So we happily took them up on their offer.
+Last night, right as we were sitting down to dinner, we'd gotten an interesting email from a gent named Jon who lived in Wellington.
+He and his wife, along with their two daughters (who were about the same ages as our kids) invited us to visit with them on Sunday.

 That left us with a free day, and since we'd been on the road a lot the past month, we decided to chill out at the holiday park and explore Ohakune for the day.